SquadFM/Squad-Field-Manual/README.md

 - Chat "Message" : "ChatType=All/Teams/Squad" : Broadcast chat message
 - ChatToAdmin "Message" : Send System message to all admins on the server
 - ChatToAll "Message" : Chat to everyone
-- ChatToSquad "Message" : Chat only to same squad
+- ChatToSquad "Message" : Chat only with your squad
-- ChatToTeam "Message" : Chat only to same team
+- ChatToTeam "Message" : Chat only with your team
 - CreateReallyPoint : Drop a rally point for squad members to spawn from
 - CreateSquad "Name" : Request the creation of a squad, specifying the name
 - DisabledHudWidgets : Removes all widgets on the HUD